sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

 To suppress this warning message, you can import the self-signed certificate into the **Trusted Root Certification Authorities** section of  your browser by following the steps below.
 However, this approach is only recommended for **local development and testing**.

   .. warning:: **For production environments, it is strongly recommended to obtain a trusted SSL certificate from a CA** to ensure the highest level of security and trust for your users.
-  Trusted SSL certificates enhance data integrity, prevent man-in-the-middle attacks, and build user trust by removing browser warnings.
+Trusted SSL certificates enhance data integrity and builds user trust by removing browser warnings.
 You can follow out documentation for using SSL certificates from a CA here: https://docs.sparkflows.io/en/latest/installation/configuration/https/ssl-certificate.html

 Below are the steps to import self-signed certificate into your browser: